Daniel A. Gilbert: Legal affairs and wealth

 Gilbert and other officers escorting Al Smith in 1928.

 Newspapers referred to Gilbert as the world's richest police officer.
 His salary as chief investigator for the Cook County state's attorney was $9,000 per year.
 Gilbert claimed to have received his first stock tip in 1921, and his net worth rose to $98,000 by 1929, but fell to $15,000 after the Wall Street crash of 1929.
 A report conducted during Clinton Anderson's tenure as United States Secretary of Agriculture showed that Gilbert was profiting from grain market speculation.
 Gilbert claimed to have earned $10,000-12,000 from gambling in 1936.

 On November 15, 1938, Gilbert was among 63 people and 34 companies indicted for violating the Sherman Antitrust Act by conspiring to fix the prices and create an artificial scarcity in the ice cream and milk industries.
 Gilbert pled not guilty and the charges against 43 people and 14 corporations were dismissed on July 13, 1939, by Judge Charles Edgar Woodward.
 The charges against the remaining people and companies were dismissed on September 16, 1940.

 Theodore Dalpe filed a $50,000 lawsuit against Gilbert, John R. McWhorter, and six investigators on November 21, 1939, claiming that the defendants had assaulted and detained him without probable cause from January 28 to February 1, 1938.
-Dalpe was convicted on April 4, 1938, for receiving stolen property, but the Supreme Court of Illinois reversed the decision on June 30, 1938.
+Dalpe had been convicted on April 4, 1938, for receiving stolen property, but the Supreme Court of Illinois reversed the decision on June 30, 1938.
 Dalpe's wife Bernice filed an additional $50,000 lawsuit against the same defendants on January 25, 1940, claiming their furs and jewelry were illegally seized and that she was beaten and held for 12 hours without food.
 On November 5, 1941, a jury awarded Dalpe $1 for the charges against McWhorter, but the other defendants were found not guilty.
 The defendants for Bernice Dalpe's lawsuit were found not guilty on June 24, 1943.

 In October 1940, Elmer Williams's magazine Lightnin published an article which accused Gilbert of being a part of an organization stealing fur clothing.
-The state of Illinois filed criminal libel charges, which was rarely used, against Williams.
-Gilbert was cross-examined for hours.
-However, Williams was acquitted on June 6, 1941, after the jury deliberated for 20 minutes.
+The state of Illinois filed rarely-used criminal libel charges against Williams.
+Gilbert was cross-examined for hours during the trial.
+Williams was acquitted on June 6, 1941, after the jury deliberated for 20 minutes.